Fort Hamilton Parkway station (BMT Sea Beach Line): Station layout

-This open-cut station opened on June 22, 1915.
-It has four tracks and two side platforms, but the two center express tracks are not normally used.
+This open-cut station has four tracks and two side platforms, but the two center express tracks are not normally used.
 The northbound platform has metal canopies while the southbound platform has beige concrete walls, columns, and roof (prior to renovation, the columns were blue-green).

 At this point, the LIRR Bay Ridge Branch runs alongside north of the line.